arieag/AnomalyDetection/README.md

 # Anomaly Detection

-##Excerp from Twitters anomally detection page
+##Excerpt from Twitter's anomally detection page

 "AnomalyDetection is an open-source R package to detect anomalies which is robust, from a statistical standpoint, in the presence of seasonality and an